gregbayer/gae-livecount/README.md

 # About

 Livecount is a fast and simple implementation of real-time counters for Google AppEngine.
 The goal is to support the counting of real-time events such as impressions, clicks, conversions, and other user actions and to do so in an efficient and scalable way.
 Since Livecount increments counts in memory, it is almost always faster than basic sharded counters, potentially trading off some consistency and durability.
 To ensure maximum consistency and durability, by default Livecount attempts to asynchronously write each update to the datastore.

 Livecount counters are extremely simple to use.
 Just import the module and call load_and_increment_counter() with a key name and increment delta.
-Livecount also supports arbitrary string keys allowing more complex character-delimited hierarchal key and supports the use of appengine's memcache namespaces maintain separate counters with the same key.
+Livecount counters are based on arbitrary string keys.
+Beyond simple string keys, character-delimited hierarchal keys can be used to group related counters.
+Livecount also supports the use of appengine's memcache namespaces maintain separate counters with the same key.

 # Getting started